The Completion Backward Principle

-The Completion Backward Principle is the fifth studio album by the American rock group the Tubes.
+The Completion Backward Principle is the fifth studio album by the American rock band the Tubes.
 It is the group's first for Capitol Records.
-It was accompanied by a long form music video release of the same name, although it did not contain all of the songs from the album.
+It was accompanied by a long-form music video release of the same name, although it did not contain all of the songs from the album.
 It is a concept album presented as a motivational business document.
 The album contains two hit singles, "Don't Want to Wait Anymore" and "Talk to Ya Later."

 Background

-After the release of their fourth studio album, Remote Control, and after their time filming and recording for Xanadu and its soundtrack, The Tubes found themselves dropped by record label A&M. The group spent much of 1980 searching for a new label, eventually finding Capitol Records through Bobby Colomby of Blood, Sweat, & Tears.
-Reportedly, their three-album contract with Capitol allowed the label to drop The Tubes if any of the three records were not commercially successful.
+After the release of their fourth studio album, Remote Control, and after their time filming and recording for Xanadu and its soundtrack, the Tubes found themselves dropped by record label A&M. The group spent much of 1980 searching for a new label, eventually finding Capitol Records through Bobby Colomby of Blood, Sweat, & Tears.
+Reportedly, their three-album contract with Capitol allowed the label to drop the Tubes if any of the three records were not commercially successful.
 Colomby claimed the band needed a new producer in order to achieve the commercial success they had been looking for, and eventually introduced the group to David Foster.
-Foster, who had just come off of Earth, Wind & Fire's "I Am", agreed to produce the group.
+Foster, who had just come off of Earth, Wind & Fire's I Am, agreed to produce the group.
 Some time after this, lead vocalist Fee Waybill alleges that he discovered a spoken-word motivational record from the 1950s in a record store, and used the sales pitch as the central concept to the band's next album.
 “The sales technique was that ‘imagination creates reality,’ which it turns out, was a metaphor for someone like me, who grew up singing Beatles songs around the house dying to be in a band,” Waybill said in later interviews.
 The 2011 remaster liner notes claim keyboardist Michael Cotten instead found the record.